WilkersonJJ/BattleshipAI/README.txt

                     These are detailed below

 AUTORESTART -determines if the game automatically restarts on win.
-Used to gather data NUMOFRUNS -the amount of time to auto restart the game
+Used to gather data

 To Start: python gui.py
-Your ships will be randomly placed
-If any HUMAN# is set to True, you may click on the desired spot to fire a missile on your turn The spacebar will pause the game, esc will exit the game
+Yours and your opponent's ships will be randomly placed If any HUMAN# is set to True, you may click on the desired spot to fire a missile on your turn The spacebar will pause the game, esc will exit the game